zydd04/zydd04/README.md

 ### HaxBot

-An Video game Bot.
+A Video game Bot.

-- Applies AI/ML techniques(Neural Network, RL) to train a bot.
+Built a reinforcement learning pipeline using Gymnasium and OpenCV to learn policies directly from game frames.

 `Tech: Python, AI/ML`